 Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
-See Note 6 for further information about the Company's accounting for trade receivables.

 Collectability of trade receivables is reviewed on an ongoing basis.
 Debts which are known to be uncollectible are written off by reducing the carrying amount directly.
 An allowance account (provision for impairment of trade receivables) is used when there is objective evidence that the Company will not be able to collect all amounts due according to the original terms of the receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation, and default or delinquency in payments (more than 120 days overdue) are considered indicators that the trade receivable is impaired.
 The amount of the impairment allowance is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
-Cash flows relating to shortterm receivables are not discounted if the effect of discounting is immaterial.
+Cash flows relating to short-term receivables are not discounted if the effect of discounting is immaterial.